 Reflections on Holidays in Our National Parks

-Can you believe it’s already New Year’s Eve?
+Can you believe it’s already New Year’s Eve of 2011?
 Boy did this year fly by fast!
 Just yesterday, I found myself reflecting on how meaningful this holiday season has been for me.
 And it occurred to me that it's the first time I've celebrated the holidays in our national parks.
-I attended both the National Christmas Tree Lighting ceremony and the National Menorah Lighting in President's Park and both were such festive and fun experiences!
+I attended both the 2011 National Christmas Tree Lighting ceremony and the 2011 National Menorah Lighting in President's Park and both were such festive and fun experiences!
 We're so fortunate that our national parks offer so many unique ways to enjoy and celebrate the holidays!

 And I'm not the only one who feels this way!
 Michael Faison of the Idaho Commission on the Arts (the official state agency for the support and development of the Arts in Idaho), which selected the local artist and arts youth group that designed and created the 2011 ornaments for Idaho's state tree, wrote about his experience at the National Christmas Tree display and you can read it below.